-The popular DIY VA course
+The flagship DIY VA course

 If you want to be a VA, this is the course to get.
 I guide you through the entire process and show you what to do and when to do it.

-The ultimate marketing course for Virtual Assistants
+The Endless Clients Marketing course for Virtual Assistants

 Minute taking course

-If you’re looking for a traditional, highly-sought-after, well-paid skill that will never date, this is it.
+If you’re looking for a traditional, highly sought-after, well-paid skill that will never date, this is it.

 Here, I provide next-level pricing strategies such as package and project rates, tiered pricing and the psychology of pricing.